tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/consumption/index.md

 | yes | yes | yes | Data for specified Start and End Date is returned response, supplied billing period is ignored |

 ### Getting list of billing periods
-For providing a valid billing period in request, client should first get a list of available billing periods for a given subscription using following API
+For providing a valid billing period in request, client should first get a list of available billing periods by subscription, using following API
        ` https://management.azure.com/subscriptions/{subscriptionId}/providers/Microsoft.Billing/billingPeriods?api-version=2017-04-24-preview.`
 Using this list, client can pick a specific billing period to get consumption data.